serpentvar/streamlab-chatbox/README.md

 To apply the custom style to your StreamLab Chatbox Widget, follow these steps:

-1. Copy the entire CSS code from this repository's `style.css` file.
+1. Copy the entire CSS code from this repository's `chatbox.css` file.
 2. Paste the CSS code into your StreamLab Chatbox Widget configuration.
 3. Save the changes and preview your StreamLab Chatbox Widget to see the updated style.